Women rabbis and Torah scholars: Biblical and Talmudic traditions

 In Talmudic literature, women are generally excluded from the project of rabbinic interpretation and legal decision making.
-Nevertheless, the Talmudic figure of Bruriah (2nd Century) is described as participating in Jewish legal debates, challenging the rabbis of the time.
+Nevertheless, the Talmudic figure of Bruriah (2nd century) is described as participating in Jewish legal debates, challenging the rabbis of the time.
 Aside from Bruriah, another Talmudic woman, Yalta (wife of Rav Nachman and daughter of the Exilarch) is noted for her scholarship.
 Recent research has complicated the narrative that women in the times of the Talmud did not study Torah.
 Close readings of various Talmudic passages point to the familiarity of Torah and rabbinic teachings among women in rabbinic families.

-Medieval ages
+Medieval and early modern ages

 The history of medieval Jewish women includes various individual forerunners to the modern notion of women rabbis and Torah scholars.
-The daughters of Rabbi Shlomo Yitzchaki, known as Rashi, living in France in the 11th-12th Century, are the subject of Jewish legends claiming that they possessed unusual Torah scholarship.
-In the 13th Century, a Jewish woman in Italy named Paula Dei Mansi served as a scribe and scholar.
-In Germany, during the 15th Century, Miriam Shapira-Luria was known to have conducted a yeshiva (a higher institution for the study of central Jewish texts) and gave public lectures on Jewish codes of law.
-Also in Italy, during the 16th Century, Fioretta of Modena was regarded as a Torah scholar.
+The daughters of Rabbi Shlomo Yitzchaki, known as Rashi, living in France in the 11th–12th century, are the subject of Jewish legends claiming that they possessed unusual Torah scholarship.
+In the 12th century, Bat ha-Levi flourished in Iraq.
+In the 13th century, a Jewish woman in Italy named Paula Dei Mansi served as a scribe and scholar.
+In Germany, during the 15th century, Miriam Shapira-Luria was known to have conducted a yeshiva (a higher institution for the study of central Jewish texts) and gave public lectures on Jewish codes of law.
+Also in Italy, during the 16th century, Fioretta of Modena was regarded as a Torah scholar.
 Eva Bacharach (c.
 1580–1651) was a rabbinical scholar in Prague, the daughter and granddaughter or notable rabbis.
-Examples of Jewish women who authored Jewish texts from this period include Rebecca bat Meir Tiktiner.
+A similar case is Bayla Falk, wife of Joshua Falk.
+Examples of Jewish women who authored Jewish texts from this period include Rebecca bat Meir Tiktiner and Devorà Ascarelli.

 It is claimed that in one instance a medieval Jewish woman served as rabbi.
-In this case, Asenath Barzani of Iraq is considered by some scholars as the first woman rabbi of Jewish history; additionally, Barzani is the oldest recorded female Kurdish leader in history.
-The title referred to Barzani by the Jews of Afghanistan was Tannit, the feminine equivalent of Tanna, the title for a Jewish sage of the early Talmudic rabbis.
-According to some researchers, the origin of the Barzani story is the travelogue of Rabbi Petachiah of Regensburg.
+In this case, Asenath Barzani of Iraq is considered by scholars as the first woman rabbi of Jewish history; additionally, Barzani is the oldest recorded female Kurdish leader in history.
+The title referred to Barzani by the Jews of Kurdistan was Tannait, the feminine equivalent of Tanna, the title for a Jewish sage of the early Talmudic rabbis.
+According to researchers, the origin of the Barzani story is the travelogue of Rabbi Petachiah of Regensburg.

+In the early modern era, there were cases of Jewish women translating scholarly texts from Hebrew into Yiddish such as Ellus bat Mordecai of Slutsk who published translations on a Jewish legal guide to laws concerning death and burial.